prethora/tbdliquids_options_docs/README.md

   load: retired-salts
   ```

   Another example is the `Berry Cool` and `Polar Pear` products, which unlike the other `Signature E-Juice` products have an `Add Extra Cool` option and don't have a `+Cool (Menthol)` addon.
-The `Signature E-Juice` collection configuration defines a variable `withExtraCool` and uses it in a `conditional` field on those options, which is essentially a Javascript function - if it returns `true` the option is included, or ignored otherwise.
+The `Signature E-Juice` collection configuration defines a variable `withExtraCool` and uses it in a `conditional` field on those options, which is linked to that variable.
 The `Berry Cool` product options configuration is set to `Overwrite` and looks like this:

   ```yaml
   inherits: true